SCOPE OF THIS CHAPTER

-In September 2017, Section 5, Support Provided by the Supervising Social Worker (During Placement) was updated to reflect that the Safer Caring Plan, any changes in household circumstances along with any health and safety issues including the addition of any new pets and the environment in which they are kept should be reviewed as required.
+The Safer Care Policy should be updated as required to reflect any changes in household circumstances and any health and safety issues including the addition of any new pets to the household including the environment in which the pets are kept.

 - Planned Supervision Visits

 - Frequency of Supervision

 - Support Provided by the Supervising Social Worker

 - Babysitting by Persons other than the Foster Carer

 - Tasks of Social Worker if Allegations are made Against the Carer

 All approved foster carers will have an allocated, suitably qualified supervising social worker.
 The allocated supervising social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Minimum Standards for Fostering and the agency's policies, procedures and guidance.

 However, it is the social worker of the child or children in the foster placement who holds responsibility for specific advice or support in relation to the child and their Care Plan and Placement Plan.

 The supervising social worker must also ensure that the foster carers' training and development needs are identified, and that newly approved carers work towards completing the Training, Support and Development Standards for Foster Carers workbook.
 They also have the responsibility to ensure foster carers are familiar and made aware of new policies and guidance.